Vintage cast iron. How to identify Sidney Hollowware cast iron.

 • Older pans such as Sidney Hollowware are lighter than other iron.
 Thinly cast pans are more prone to warping, and the iron may rock or wobble on a flat surface.

 • Thin pans can warp and bow easily.
-(Preheat your skillet on a lower temperature first)
+(Preheat your skillet to a lower temperature first)

 • Is the iron shiny?
-Many Sidney Hollow Ware pieces are plated with nickel.
+Many Sidney Hollow Ware pieces have a nickel plating.

 Vintage Sidney Hollowware skillet cooking a fried breakfast